rslassman/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
-* What can you use X for?
+* What can you use X for? identifying objects
-* What is a good environment for X?
+* What is a good environment for X? lots of light, clear color distinctions
-* What is a bad environment for X?
+* What is a bad environment for X? no light/all the same colors
-* When will X break?
+* When will X break? not able to identify objects
-* When it breaks how will X break?
+* When it breaks how will X break? make bad recommendations
 * What are other properties/behaviors of X?
-* How does X feel?
+* How does X feel? blocky/delayed

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***